proenterprise/yeenvoice/docs/templates_and_reminders.rst

 Reminder Emails
 """""""""""""""

 Sometimes, your clients need a friendly reminder about their outstanding payments.
-Invoice Ninja enables up to 3 reminder emails, and you can totally customize the email content and delivery schedule according to your preference.
+Yeenvoice enables up to 3 reminder emails, and you can totally customize the email content and delivery schedule according to your preference.

 You can create separate templates for the first, second and third reminder emails.
 To do so, click the relevant tab.
 The settings you choose will apply for that specific reminder email.